 Students, doctoral students and staff of the institutions can report inappropriate situations that they experience or witness to referents:

-• By contacting the Equality Delegate of Sciences Po Grenoble - UGA for students and staff of Sciences Po Grenoble.
+By contacting the Delegate for Equality of Sciences Po Grenoble - UGA for students and staff of Sciences Po Grenoble.

 The lawyers of the "défenseur des droits" (defender of rights) and the website antidiscriminations.fr